Alessandroblas/MongoDBGeeksAcademy/README.md

 Always W.I.P.

-Just some MongoDB collections and notes I am using @GeeksAcademyEurope
+Just some MongoDB collections and notes I am using for my course @GeeksAcademyEurope